dikshajaggi/FoodPoint/README.md

 ## Screenshots

-Here are some screenshots of the HungerBites application:
+Here are some screenshots of the FoodPoint application:

 ### Home Page
 ![Home Page with Location Services](./screenshots/home_page_location.png)